 German Wirehaired Pointers are loving and enthusiastic gundogs that make versatile hunting partners or eager companions for dog sports.
 Here are some fun facts about the breed to help you get to know them better.

-4. German Wirehaired Pointers are smart, curious, determined dogs with a lot of energy.
-They also have an independent streak and will sometimes only work for someone they like.
+Aside from being smart, curious and determined, they also have an independent streak and will sometimes only work for someone they like.
 This combination can be challenging for new dog owners or inexperienced trainers.
 Giving GWPs a job to do can be helpful because it engages their minds and gives them a satisfying sense of purpose.
-The job doesn’t need to be complicated; it can be as simple as fetching the paper from the front stoop every morning, as long as it keeps them busy and out of trouble.
+The job doesn’t need to be complicated—it can be as simple as fetching the paper from the front stoop every morning, as long as it keeps them busy and out of trouble.

 In the 1800s, when hunting breeds were being developed all over Europe, breeders in England decided to breed specialist dogs.
 The continental Europeans took a different approach, developing all-round hunters that could work many types of game on any terrain.
 German Wirehaired Pointers are a great example of such a flexible breed that can perform many tasks.
 GWPs can do it all and are adept at searching for and pointing different types of game, whether it’s birds or mammals, fearlessly hunting game and retrieving birds from the water, all while still being loving companions and watchdogs.

-8. A close relative of the German Wirehaired Pointer is the German Shorthaired Pointer.
+A close relative of the German Wirehaired Pointer is the German Shorthaired Pointer.
 Besides the difference in coats, the GWP is the slightly heavier and taller of the two breeds.

-If they’re raised in a one-person household, they’re likely to become one-person dogs, but those raised in a human family will bond to the whole clan, although they still might pick a favorite.
-They will be happiest if they can spend a lot of time with their humans.
+If they’re raised in a one-person household, German Wirehaired Pointers are likely to then become one-person dogs.
+But those raised with a human family will bond with everyone, although they still might pick a favorite.
+They are happiest to spend a lot of time with their owners.